skozubek/nbh-map/README.md

 4. start the server with npm start
 5. enjoy the App visiting http://localhost:3000

-## ProductionProduction mode
+## Production mode

-Build mode provides additional benefits as it utilizes service worker and make the app functional with network issues
+Build mode provides additional benefits as it utilizes service worker and makes the app functional with network issues

 Tu build and run the app in Production mode: